Music & Music Education Program Menu

 Department of Art, Music & Theatre

 Music & Music Education Program

-The renowned international Savannah Music Festival, Savannah Jazz Festival, Savannah Philharmonic Chorus and Orchestra, and Savannah Concert Association concert events provide additional local musical stimulation for the aspiring music student.
+The renowned international Savannah Music Festival, Savannah Jazz Festival, and Savannah Philharmonic Orchestra & Chorus concert events provide additional local musical stimulation for the aspiring music student.

 AMT students put their course of study into frequent practice, enjoying bountiful opportunities to collaborate with peers in vocal ensembles ranging from University Chorale to the more intimate setting of the Armstrong University Singers, and instrumentally in Wind Ensemble, Orchestra, Jazz Combo, Percussion Ensemble, and Jazz Ensemble.
 Solo and collaborative recitals are integrated into the Armstrong music student's degree program, while weekly performance classes provide ample opportunity for each student to master performance techniques and develop commanding stage presence.
 Music students enjoy concerts and recitals in Armstrong's 1,000-seat state-of-the-art concert hall, the Fine Arts Auditorium, considered by many to be the most acoustically perfect concert venue in Savannah.